flarehotspot/sdk-utils/core/sdk/mkdocs/docs/api/accounts-api.md

 ```

 ## IsAdmin
-It returns `true` if the admin account has the `admin` permission.
+It returns `true` if the user account has the `admin` permission.
 ```go
 acct.IsAdmin() // true
 ```

 ## Update
-It updates the admin account with the given username, password and [permissions](#permissions).
+It updates the user account with the given username, password and [permissions](#permissions).
 It returns an `error` object.
 ```go
 newUsername := "newadmin"
 newPassword := "********"